 Librium may also be physically addictive.
 People who abruptly stop after taking this medication may experience withdrawal symptoms that worsen their original symptoms of anxiety.
 As a result, the best way to stop taking Librium is to work with a doctor to gradually reduce the dose taken.

-As a schedule IV controlled substance, Librium is generally used as a short-term treatment method.
+As a schedule IV drips controlled substance, Librium is generally used as a short-term treatment method.
 However, it also has a mild to moderate risk for abuse.
 Street names that drug dealers might sell Librium as include:

 • Bennies